grzesk075/PythonSandbox/README.md

 After Python installation on windows, path for python.exe and Python Package Manager pip.exe should be manually added to PATH system variable.
-To install module e.g. pytest type in shell
+To install module e.g. pytest (newest) type in shell
 > pip install -U pytest

 On Linux pip should be installed manually (e.g. for Mint distribution)
 > sudo apt-get install python3-pip

+To make requirements.txt file type
+> pip freeze > requirements.txt

+To update your environment with requirements type
+> pip install -r requirements.txt

+To upgrade pytest package to newest version type
+> pip install --upgrade pytest

+Packages can be searched on https://pypi.org .

+You can also save wheel archives, when you have wheel package installed.
+> pip wheel -r requirements.txt

 ### Virtual Environments
 This concept allows to have separate folders with links to particular